 ……Before you go ……………

-And if you try this low FODMAP guacamole recipe aka FODMAP avocado dip, please share your views and let me know what you think!
+And if you try this guacamole recipe without onions, aka FODMAP avocado dip, please share your views and let me know what you think!
 You can also leave a comment or share a picture on Instagram with the Hashtag #tipsnrecipes

-Follow me on YouTube, Facebook, Pinterest, TikTok, Instagram or Twitter for more tips and delicious food recipes.
+Follow me on YouTube, Facebook, Pinterest, TikTok, and Instagram for more tips and delicious food recipes.

 Recipe